Keyboard shortcuts

 In Chapter 2, we used univariate polynomials (Reed-Solomon).
 Why switch to multivariate now?

-The multilinear solution.
+Multilinear polynomials avoid this.
 If you encode the same $2^{20}$ points into a 20-variable multilinear polynomial, the degree in each variable is just 1.
 The total degree is only 20.
 By increasing the number of variables, we drastically lower the per-variable degree.
 This tradeoff (more variables, lower degree) enables the linear-time prover algorithms that power modern systems like HyperPlonk and Lasso, avoiding the expensive FFTs required by univariate approaches.

 A polynomial in $n$ variables has terms like $X_1^{a_1} X_2^{a_2} \cdots X_n^{a_n}$ with various exponents.
 The degree in variable $X_i$ is the maximum exponent of $X_i$ across all terms.

 A polynomial is multilinear if its degree in every variable is at most 1.
-Every term looks like a product of distinct variables (or subsets thereof):
+Every term looks like a product of distinct variables (or subsets thereof).
+We write $\tilde{f}$ (with a tilde) to denote the multilinear extension of a function $f$:

 $$\tilde{f}(X_1, \ldots, X_n) = \sum_{S \subseteq {1,\ldots,n}} c_S \prod_{i \in S} X_i$$